-Of the consolidated subsidiaries, the balance sheet date of AIN PHARMACIEZ INC., MEDIWEL Corp., and AYURA LABORATORIES Inc. is April 30.
-In addition, one dispensing pharmacy business company has a balance sheet date of the final day of February, one has a balance sheet date of June 30, and the balance sheet date of the other consolidated subsidiaries is March 31.
+Among the consolidated subsidiaries, the balance sheet date for AIN PHARMACIEZ INC., MEDIWEL Corp., AYURA LABORATORIES Inc., Francfranc Corporation, and Francfranc HONGKONG LIMITED is April 30.
+In addition, two dispensing pharmacy business companies have a balance sheet date of the final day of February, one has a balance sheet date of June 30, one has a balance sheet date of December 31, and the balance sheet date of the other consolidated subsidiaries is March 31.